The Montessori Method of education is a fascinating and eccentric pedagogical tool developed by Italian physician Dr. Maria Montessori in 1907.

 Here is everything you should know about Montessori Metal Insets to efficiently facilitate Montessori Language Activities.

-What are Montessori Metal Insets?
+What is Montessori Metal Insets?

 The Montessori Method of education embraces the enhancement and development of fine motor skills before the child begins to write.